Liverpool beaten by lowly Newcastle

 The two substitutes were involved in a rare scoring opportunity but Sturridge pulled his shot carelessly wide.

-And Wijnaldum made sure of the points when he clipped Sissoko's perfect through ball over keeper Simon Mignolet.
+And Wijnaldum made sure of the points whe he clipped Sissoko's perfect through ball over keeper Simon Mignolet.

 (Editing by Martyn Herman)